zyonet/coding-notes/_sources/rst/win/windows.rst.txt

 ref: https://stackoverflow.com/questions/22380594/hiding-platform-toolset-in-solution-explorer-for-c-projects

-Open file called ``Microsoft.Cpp.Default.props`` at
+Search a file called ``Microsoft.Cpp.Default.props`` in the computer and open the right one.

+For example, in visual studio 2019, it locates at

 .. code-block:: bash

     C:\Program Files (x86)\Mircosoft Visual Studio\2019\Profesional\MSBuild\Microsoft\VC\v150
     C:\Program Files (x86)\Mircosoft Visual Studio\2019\Profesional\MSBuild\Microsoft\VC\v160

-And do modifications as you need:
+Do modifications as you need:

 .. code-block:: bash